kornatskyi/evolution/README.md

 # evolution

-Initial requirments:
+Initial requirements:

-- Some constrained area for cretures to move in
+- Some constrained area for creatures to move in
-- A creature has a simple neurla network that has inputs and ouputs
+- A creature has a simple neural network that has inputs and outputs
 - Inputs: sensory information like smell
- - Midle layer: just makes creatures smarter
+- Middle layer: just makes creatures smarter
- - Ouputs:
+- Outputs:

 Entities:
 Food:
 properties:
 position

 Creature:
 properties:
 position
-    genom
+genome
 alive
 foundFood

 functions:
 gatherInformation(smell)
 move()

 Post simulation:
-Genom visualizaer
+Genome visualizer
-Generate simiulation history
+Generate simulation history
 Be able to visualize simulation data